bwaj95/netflix-gpt/notes.md

 3. create a router using createBrowserRouter and provide it using RouteProvider
 4. Create a login page.
 5. Create a form and toggle form state between Sign In / Sign Up using useState.
+6. Form validation.
+   - using useRef hook, get the input email and password.
+   - can be done using useState also.
+   - to validate write funcitons in utils folder.